Find links and resources for Datacoves, your hub for data management and analytics!

 A Consumer DAG:

-✅ Must reference the same Dataset using the schedule
+✅ Must reference the same Dataset using the schedule parameter

 It’s this producer-consumer relationship that enables event-driven scheduling in Airflow — allowing workflows to run as soon as the data they're dependent on is ready, without relying on fixed time intervals.